-Back in the day, castles were fortified structures built as an extravagant defence for monarchs to reside in opulently.
-In pop culture nowadays, they’re more often associated with fairytales and theme parks.
-Yet many of these great buildings are being converted to something equally as luxurious as their Middle Ages counterparts, in the form of hotels.
-In order to showcase the best of these, we take a look at magnificent castle hotels around the world.
+Back in the day, castles served as fortified structures built by and for monarchs to reside in opulently – and keep the commoners at bay.
+Nowadays, they’re more often associated with fairytales, theme parks and spooky goings-on.
+Yet many of these great buildings are being converted to something equally as luxurious as their Mediaeval counterparts.
+Here’s our pick of the world’s most magnificent castle hotels.

 Estancia la Candelaria, Argentina

 Perhaps somewhat surprisingly, Estancia la Candelaria is a French castle, inspired by a royal chateau in Normandy.
 Not your typical South American ranch then.
 In the grounds of the castle are charming forest bungalows and a private two-storey suite… inside a windmill.
 The grounds extend over 100 hectares.
 Keen tree identifiers will be pleased to know the grounds include around 240 different species of trees.

 The grounds of Glenapp estate are so large that the entrance is around a mile away from the castle itself.
 5,250 hectares surround the castle for daytime explores, including deep glens, sprawling moorland, and spectacular rock cliffs.
 For night owls, there’s private stargazing on the edge of Galloway Forest Park, the UK’s first accredited Dark Sky Park, with renowned astronomer Steve Owens.
 The restaurant’s rather fine too, gaining 3 AA Rosettes for its impressive Scottish cooking which features fresh, local Ayrshire produce.